GoogleCloudPlatform/cluster-toolkit/docs/tutorials/htcondor.md

 condor_status -schedd -autoformat Name
 ```

+Until HTCondor is installed and configured, you may find that this command is
+not yet available ("command not found") or fails to find the pool ("Failed to
+connect").
+Installation may take 5 minutes or more.
+When it succeeds, you will
-and observing output similar to
+observe output similar to

 ```text
 access-point-0.us-central1-c.c.<walkthrough-project-id/>.internal